 Most importantly, photography and video must be of professional-quality.
 The candid style should not be mistaken for low quality or point-and-shoot imagery or video.

 Not every visual captures the emotion and setting as powerfully as intended.

 Filters may be applied to professional quality images or video that already capture an engaging scene, experience or individual, but may be more inspiring or dynamic with enhanced lighting and color.
 The primary use of filters should be to add warmth (Marietta’s brand photography and video style) to a visual.

 Filters should not overpower or take away from the subject and content of the image, or drastically change the natural colors of an image.
 Special vintage-style, bordered or era-specific filters are not appropriate.

-Adjustments to professional photography and video should be made by qualified professionals with the Office of Strategic Communications & Marketing at Marietta College or approved vendors.
+Adjustments to professional photography and video should be made by qualified professionals with the Office of Communication & Brand Management at Marietta College or approved vendors.